tudelft3d/website/opendata/noise3d/en.md

 <div class="well"><b>Feedback Session on 6th February 2020</b><br/><br/>
 	At this moment we are further developing our methods to version 0.3.
 On Thursday 6th of February we are organising a feedback session at the offices of the Kadaster in Rotterdam (10:00-12:00).
 During this session we will present our updated approach and we will be happy recieve your feedback for further development.
 	You can register using <a href="https://docs.google.com/forms/d/e/1FAIpQLSdlVlcyZ-vCFcH5KYUKeSWgd7MX7t0msp4dL3wnKpD0fiHAPg/viewform">this form</a>.
+	You can also give feedback via a <a href="https://docs.google.com/forms/d/e/1FAIpQLSfgWxv-5xdSWcEAxmmu6tnzwlc9fw6N-wHQuJLnnSNJv2NCtg/viewform?usp=sf_link">web form</a>
 	</div>

 - - -